-The flick pass is a swift dexterous 'wristy' ball toss.
+The flick pass in netball is a swift dexterous 'wristy' ball toss.
 It cunningly catches your opponent off guard more often than not.
 Practice the drill in a circle of players with one intercepting defender.

 Toss the ball around until it gets intercepted.
 The one who gets possession then becomes the defender.